saucy-boi-118/Procedural-Fish-Animation/Version 1.0/updates.md

 1. Slow
 2. Fish don't have fins so I'll just say that they are evovled worms
 3. Fish can turn at impossible angles

+Pixabay artists for the water SFX and background music